rust-lang/book/src/ch17-02-concurrency-with-async.md

 blocks.
 Then the runtime can execute each of them separately using `trpl::join`, just like in the counting example.
 Once again, we await the result of calling `trpl::join`, not the individual futures.
-If we awaited the individual futures in sequence, we would just end up back in a sequential flow—exactly what we are trying *not* to do.
+If we awaited the individual futures in sequence, we would just end up back in a sequential flow—exactly what we’re trying *not* to do.

 <!-- We cannot test this one because it never stops! -->